Cost of Living (Text) or (Video)

-Unlike the above old town walking tour it is the walk that is special, not the list of destinations.
+Unlike the above old town walking tour, it is the walk itself that is special here, not the list of destinations.
 So the best way to see the journey rather than a list of destinations is by video.
-So here is video of this free walking tour.
+Here is a video of this free walking tour.
 Just click play below:

 FREE WALKING TOUR OF POLANCO, ANTHROPOLOGY MUSEUM AND MEXICAN CASTLE